wizard-agb/medical_information_mart_for_intentive_care/README.md

 Many patients are also return visitors, so we create a feature for returning patients.
 We get seasonal factors as well as engineering medical features.
 We also extract text data for the different diagnosis and summarize the key words as features.
-Finally, we impute and scale the data
+Finally, we impute and scale the data.

 ### Classification Model Overview